reshamas/reshamas.github.io/_posts/2018-10-18-the-revolution-will-not-be-televised-but-you-might-catch-some-updates-on-twitter.md

 <p>
 </p>

 Tina has had one of the most non-linear paths in tech.
-She is a certified social worker who transitioned into tech.
+She is a licensed professional counselor who transitioned into tech.
 Some great advice to manage our tech consumption in a more productive way:
 - Routine and habits are easier than willpower
   - keep email [and other browser] tabs closed
   - use apps to limit social media use